stefanZorcic/scaling-book/gpus.md

 <p markdown=1 class="takeaway">**Takeaway:** The cost of an AllToAll on an array of $B$ bytes on GPU within a single node is about $T_\text{comms} = (B \cdot (8 - 1)) / (8^2 \cdot W_\text{GPU egress}) \approx B / (8 \cdot W_\text{GPU egress})$.
 For a ragged (top-$k$) AllToAll, this is decreased further to $(B \cdot k) / (864 \cdot W_\text{GPU egress})$.</p>

 **Empirical measurements:** here is an empirical measurement of AllReduce bandwidth over an 8xH100 node.
-The Algo BW is the measured bandwidth (bytes / runtime) and the Bus BW is calculated as `2 * W * (8 - 1) / 8`, theoretically a measure of the actual link bandwidth.
+The Algo BW is the measured bandwidth (bytes / runtime) and the Bus BW is calculated as $2 \cdot W \cdot (8 - 1) / 8$, theoretically a measure of the actual link bandwidth.
 You’ll notice that we do achieve close to 410GB/s, less than 450GB/s but reasonably close, although only at the order of 1GB/device.
 This means although these estimates are theoretically correct, it takes a large message to realize it.

 {% include figure.liquid path="assets/gpu/gpu-all-reduce-bw.png" class="img-fluid" caption="<b>Figure:</b> AllReduce throughput for an 8xH100 node with SHARP disabled.
 The blue curve is the empirical link bandwidth, calculated as $2 * \text{bytes} * (N - 1) / (N * \text{runtime})$ from the empirical measurements.
 Note that we do not get particularly close to the claimed bandwidth of 450GB/s, even with massive 10GB arrays." %}